sphinx-doc/sphinx/doc/usage/restructuredtext/directives.rst

       If ``start-after`` is given as a string option, only lines that follow the first line containing that string are included.
-      If ``end-before`` is given as a string option, only lines that precede the first lines containing that string are included.
+      If ``end-before`` is given as a string option, only lines that precede the first line containing that string are included.
       The ``start-at`` and ``end-at`` options behave in a similar way, but the lines containing the matched string are included.